| Package name | Weekly Downloads | Version | License | Updated |

 config:

-allowParentTypeOverride: true
+allowParentTypeOverride: trueoptionalInfoArgument

 type: boolean

-argument of resolver function to be optional field.
+Sets info argument of resolver function to be optional field.
 Useful for testing.

 Usage Examples